 Educated at the prestigious Purcell School of Music, Jess went on to do a Bachelor of Music at Goldsmith’s College, London.
-She has also studied singing with Harvey Rathbone (BBC Singers), Helen Kucharek (Sadlers Wells) and Jo Thompson (coach to Craig David, Pixie Lott etc.) and taken part in Gospel workshops run by vocal coaches David and Carrie Grant.
+She has also studied singing with Harvey Rathbone (BBC Singers), Helen Kucharek (Sadlers Wells) and Jo Thompson (coach to Craig David, Pixie Lott etc.) and has also taken part in Gospel workshops run by vocal coaches David and Carrie Grant.

 Jess began her career as a freelance choral singer, performing with The BBC Symphony Chorus and The Mozart Festival Chorus.
-As a jazz artist she has worked extensively in the UK and abroad and currently collaborates with guitarist Andy Rushton in duo Jazz Rouge performing jazz, latin, pop and funk music.
-Her studio experience includes working with well known composers such as Dru Masters “The Apprentice” as well as up and coming artists, and in 2013 she released her debut solo Gospel album “Restless Heart”.
+As a jazz artist, she has worked extensively in the UK and abroad and currently collaborates with guitarist Andy Rushton in duo Jazz Rouge performing jazz, Latin, pop and funk music.
+Her studio experience includes working with well-known composers such as Dru Masters “The Apprentice” as well as up and coming artists, and in 2013 she released her debut solo Gospel album “Restless Heart”.

-As a teacher Jess has worked in Performing Arts and Theatre Schools all over the country, including Drama Studio, London (DSL) and Liberatus School of Performing Arts, Swindon.
+As a teacher, Jess has worked in Performing Arts and Theatre Schools all over the country, including Drama Studio, London (DSL) and Liberatus School of Performing Arts, Swindon.
 Her past students have gone on to work professionally in the West End and on TV, and have been scouted for future boy and girl bands, as well as launching their own solo careers.